TimRudy/ice-chips-verilog/docs/validation-scheme.md

 Well, from the .ice file point of view, validation relies on three specifics:

-1. It relies on the fact that between the .v file and the .ice file, the Verilog working code is an identical copy.
+1. It relies on the fact that between the .v file and the .ice file, the Verilog "working" code (procedural code) is an identical copy.

     This you can see for yourself if you open and compare each .v and .ice file pair.